 The mosque on Panyi is the only structure built on solid ground.
 Recently remodeled, the mosque’s golden domes are bright reminders of the impact of Muslim culture in the area.
 In direct contrast to the mosque’s firm location, Panyi has a floating football (soccer) pitch.
 The pitch is situated entirely in the water, making idea of keeping the ball in bounds more a matter of moisture than possession.
 Players will get wet, as they are forced to dive into the water to retrieve errant balls.

-Phang Nga offers a little bit of everything for travelers looking to combine luxury and scenic trips.
+Phang Nga offers a little bit of everything for travellers looking to combine luxury and scenic trips.
 Private bungalows and luxurious spas are available to pamper and indulge weary travelers.
-Boating, snorkeling, and sea kayaking await in Phang Nga Bay.
-Wildlife—from the marine life seen snorkeling to monkeys frolicking at Wat Suwan Kuha Temple—abounds and entertains.
-Panyi Village takes travelers away from spa luxury and water-based activities to immerse them in Thai village life.
+Boating, snorkelling, and sea kayaking await in Phang Nga Bay.
+Wildlife—from the marine life seen snorkelling to monkeys frolicking at Wat Suwan Kuha Temple—abounds and entertains.
+Panyi Village takes travellers away from spa luxury and nature experiences to immerse them in Thai village life.
 Panyi is authentic and engaging.

-Phang Nga engages the traveler, in every way.
-From the sense of adventure felt in caves and on small islands, to the sense of wonder gazing at reclining Buddha to the sense of relaxation felt at beachfront spas, a trip to Phang Nga gets under a traveler’s skin in the best possible way.
+Phang Nga engages the explorer, in every way.
+From the sense of adventure felt in caves and on small islands, to the sense of wonder gazing at reclining Buddha to the sense of relaxation felt at beachfront spas, a trip to Phang Nga gets under a visitors skin in the best possible way.
 A trip to Phang Nga is the trip of a lifetime.